tomka75/sp-dev-docs.de-de/docs/general-development/how-to-back-up-and-restore-a-search-service-application-in-sharepoint-using.md

 Remove-SPEnterpriseSearchServiceApplicationProxy -Identity "name of SSA proxy"
 ```

-2. <span data-ttu-id="d82ff-195">Führen Sie auf dem gleichen Server Folgendes an der Befehlszeile zum Wiederherstellen der Datenbanken SSA where  _destination backup folder_ ist der vollständige Pfad des Ordners für die Sicherungsdateien, _backup log file_ ist der vollständige Pfad und Namen der Protokolldatei der Sicherung und _SSA manifest file_ ist der Pfad und Dateiname der Manifestdatei SSA.</span><span class="sxs-lookup"><span data-stu-id="d82ff-195">On the same server, execute the following at a command line to restore the SSA databases, where  _destination backup folder_ is the full path of the folder for the backup files, _backup log file_ is the full path and name of the backup log file, and _SSA manifest file_ is the path and file name of the SSA manifest file.</span></span>
+2. <span data-ttu-id="d8472-199">Führen Sie auf dem gleichen Server Folgendes an der Befehlszeile zum Wiederherstellen der Datenbanken SSA where  _destination backup folder_ ist der vollständige Pfad des Ordners für die Sicherungsdateien, _backup log file_ ist der vollständige Pfad und Namen der Protokolldatei der Sicherung und _SSA manifest file_ ist der Pfad und Dateiname der Manifestdatei SSA.</span><span class="sxs-lookup"><span data-stu-id="d8472-199">On the same server, execute the following at a command line to restore the SSA databases, where  _destination backup folder_ is the full path of the folder for the backup files, _backup log file_ is the full path and name of the backup log file, and _SSA manifest file_ is the path and file name of the SSA manifest file.</span></span>

 ```

 betest.exe /v /r /d "destination backup folder" /s "backup log file" /x SSA_manifest_file
 ```

-3. <span data-ttu-id="d82ff-196">Öffnen Sie auf dem gleichen Server ein SharePoint-Verwaltungsshell, und führen Sie die folgenden Zeilen, um die SSA wiederherzustellen, wobei  _application pool name_ ist der Name des neuen Pools, _domain\\user_ ist der Domänenname des Benutzers, der der zu verwendenden Anwendungspool als von in der Ereignisprotokollen, _name of the search service application_ ist der Name der SSA und _topology_file_name_ ist der Pfad und Name der Aufschlüsselung-Datei, die Sie erstellt haben, wenn die SSA gesichert wurde.</span><span class="sxs-lookup"><span data-stu-id="d82ff-196">On the same server, open a SharePoint Management Shell and execute the following lines to restore the SSA, where  _application pool name_ is the name of the new pool, _domain\\user_ is the domain name of the user that the application pool logs in as, _name of the search service application_ is the name of the SSA, and _topology_file_name_ is the path and name of the typology file you created when the SSA was backed up.</span></span>
+3. <span data-ttu-id="d8472-200">Öffnen Sie auf dem gleichen Server ein SharePoint-Verwaltungsshell, und führen Sie die folgenden Zeilen, um die SSA wiederherzustellen, wobei  _application pool name_ ist der Name des neuen Pools, _domain\\user_ ist der Domänenname des Benutzers, der der zu verwendenden Anwendungspool als von in der Ereignisprotokollen, _name of the search service application_ ist der Name der SSA und _topology_file_name_ ist der Pfad und Name der Aufschlüsselung-Datei, die Sie erstellt haben, wenn die SSA gesichert wurde.</span><span class="sxs-lookup"><span data-stu-id="d8472-200">On the same server, open a SharePoint Management Shell and execute the following lines to restore the SSA, where  _application pool name_ is the name of the new pool, _domain\\user_ is the domain name of the user that the application pool logs in as, _name of the search service application_ is the name of the SSA, and _topology_file_name_ is the path and name of the typology file you created when the SSA was backed up.</span></span>

+    > [!TIP]
-    > <span data-ttu-id="d82ff-197">**Tipp:** Dieser Code erstellt eine neue Anwendungspoolidentität für die Ausführung der wiederhergestellten SSA.
-Sie können aber auch ein vorhandenes Konto mit dem Cmdlet **Get-SPServiceApplicationPool** verwenden.</span><span class="sxs-lookup"><span data-stu-id="d82ff-197">**Tip:** This code creates a new application pool identity to run the restored SSA, but you can also use an existing account with the **Get-SPServiceApplicationPool** cmdlet.</span></span>
+    > <span data-ttu-id="d8472-201">Dieser Code erstellt eine neue Anwendungspoolidentität für die Ausführung der wiederhergestellten SSA.
+Sie können aber auch ein vorhandenes Konto mit dem Cmdlet **Get-SPServiceApplicationPool** verwenden.</span><span class="sxs-lookup"><span data-stu-id="d8472-201">Tip: This code creates a new application pool identity to run the restored SSA, but you can also use an existing account with the **Get-SPServiceApplicationPool** cmdlet.</span></span>

 ```
   $applicationPool = New-SPServiceApplicationPool -name "application pool name" -account "domain\\user" Restore-SPEnterpriseSearchServiceApplication -Name "name of the search service application" -ApplicationPool $applicationPool -TopologyFile "topology_file_name" -KeepId
 ```

-4. <span data-ttu-id="d82ff-p114">Erstellen Sie einen Proxy für die SSA mit den folgenden Cmdlets.
-Es wird empfohlen, dass Sie die gleichen Werte für  _name of the search service application_ und _name of SSA proxy_ verwenden, wie Sie in Schritt 1 verwendet.</span><span class="sxs-lookup"><span data-stu-id="d82ff-p114">Create a proxy for the SSA with the following cmdlets.
+4. <span data-ttu-id="d8472-p116">Erstellen Sie einen Proxy für die SSA mit den folgenden Cmdlets.
+Es wird empfohlen, dass Sie die gleichen Werte für  _name of the search service application_ und _name of SSA proxy_ verwenden, wie Sie in Schritt 1 verwendet.</span><span class="sxs-lookup"><span data-stu-id="d8472-p116">Create a proxy for the SSA with the following cmdlets.
 We recommend that you use the same values for  _name of the search service application_ and _name of SSA proxy_ as you used in step 1.</span></span>

 ```